Nils1024/UpdateManager/README.md

 # UpdateManager
-Server and client for distributing software by automatically updating it
+Server and client for distributing software with automatic updates.

-## Install (Server)
+## Installation & Usage (Server)

-1. Download the server executable
+1. Download the server executable.
-2. Run the server.
-It creates all necessary files.
+2. Run the server (it will create necessary files).
-3. Configure your server in the upman.json and put your files you want to distribute in the updates folder.
+3. Place all files you want to distribute in the ```updates``` folder.
-4. Run the server
+4. Run the server again to serve everything in the updates folder to the clients.

-## Install (Client)
+## Installation & Usage (Client)

-### Configure it by yourself

-1. Download the client executable
+1. Download the client executable.
-2. Run the client.
-It creates all necessary files.
+2. Run the client (it will create necessary files).
-3. Configure your client in the upman.json
+3. Configure ```upman.json``` with your settings.
-4. Run the client
+4. Run the client to receive updates and launch your program.

-### Pre-configured
-1. Download the upman.json and client executable
-2. Run it

 ### Example Configuration